7.2: Polysaccharides

 Chondroitin sulfate

-The repeat dissaccharide unit is D-glucuronate β(1,4) GalNAc-4 or 6-sulfate.
-It's found in connective tissue matrix as well as the cell surface (in the form of proteoglycans), in basement membranes, as well as intracellular granules.
-A tetrasaccharide showing two disaccharide repeats is shown in Figure \(\PageIndex{17}\).
+The repeat disaccharide unit is D-glucuronate β(1,4) GalNAc-4 or 6-sulfate.
+It's found in the connective tissue matrix, at the cell surface (as proteoglycans), in basement membranes, and in intracellular granules.
+Figure \(\PageIndex{17}\) shows a tetrasaccharide showing two disaccharide repeats.

 Figure \(\PageIndex{18}\) shows an interactive iCn3D model of chondroitin-4-sulfate (1C4S).
-Dotted lines represent hydrogen bonds.
+The dotted lines represent hydrogen bonds.

 Dermatan sulfate

-This glycosoaminoglycan is similar to chondroitin sulfate.
-It is first made as a polymer of the disaccharide unit of D-gluconic and N-acetyl-D-galactosamine.
-The gluconic acid is epimerized to L-iduronic acid, followed by sulfation.
+This glycosaminoglycan is similar to chondroitin sulfate.
+It is first formed as a polymer of the disaccharide units D-gluconic and N-acetyl-D-galactosamine.
+Gluconic acid is epimerized to L-iduronic acid, which is then sulfated.
 Its structure is shown in Figure \(\PageIndex{19}\).

 Heparin

-This GAG contains a highly trisulfated disaccharide repeat as shown in Figure \(\PageIndex{20}\).
+This GAG contains a highly trisulfated disaccharide repeat, as shown in Figure \(\PageIndex{20}\).
 Note that the molecule can contain glucuronate or iduronate, and the degree of sulfation of the chains varies.
-Remember, no genetic code specifies the actual sequence or sulfation pattern in these polymers.
+Remember, no genetic code specifies the sequence or sulfation pattern of these polymers.

-Figure \(\PageIndex{21}\) shows an interactive iCn3D model of the solution structure of an 18mer of heparin (3IRI).
-Dotted lines represent hydrogen bonds.
+Figure \(\PageIndex{21}\) shows an interactive iCn3D model of the solution structure of an 18-mer of heparin (3IRI).
+The dotted lines represent hydrogen bonds.

 Most people are familiar with the anti-clotting properties of heparin administered as a drug.
-Heparin acts as a "catalyst" to accelerate the inhibition of the enzyme thrombin, which cleaves fibrinogen and activates platelets to form clots, by the blood protein antithrombin III.
+Heparin acts as a "catalyst" to accelerate the inhibition of the enzyme thrombin, which cleaves fibrinogen and activates platelets to form clots by the blood protein antithrombin III.
 Heparin works in two ways to facilitate thrombin inactivation.
-It has a specific binding site for antithrombin III which causes a conformation in the protein, making it a more effective inhibitor.
-Thrombin, a positively-charged serine protease, can bind the heparin, a polyanion, nonspecifically.
-When it does, it diffuses along the heparin chain, where it can find bound antithrombin III much more quickly than if the inhibitor was free in the blood.
-Heparin effectively changes the search path of thrombin from a 3D to a 1D search.
+It has a specific binding site for antithrombin III, which causes a conformational change in the protein, making it a more effective inhibitor.
+Thrombin, a positively-charged serine protease, can nonspecifically bind heparin, a polyanion.
+When it does, it diffuses along the heparin chain, where it can bind to bound antithrombin III much more quickly than if the inhibitor were free in the blood.
+Heparin effectively redirects thrombin's search from 3D to 1D.

 Figure \(\PageIndex{22}\) shows an interactive iCn3D model of the amino acids in antithrombin III within seven angstroms of a bound heparin 5mer (1NQ9).
 Dotted lines represent hydrogen bonds and salt bridges between the two.
 Heparin is highlighted in yellow